JBroks/unicornattractor_issue_tracker/README.md

 ### API

-- [Highcharts](https://www.highcharts.com/) - Charting API used to create interactive charts for the data dashboard;
+- [Highcharts](https://www.highcharts.com/) - charting API used to create interactive charts for the data dashboard;

-- [Stripe API](https://stripe.com) - Stripe was used to make secure payments when users upvote features.
+- [Stripe API](https://stripe.com) - Stripe was used to make secure payments when users upvote features;

 <a name="ver-control-system"/>